-No, all deductions must be shown in detail on the back of your return for each business activity on the front of your return.
+No. All deductions must be shown in detail on the back of your tax return form for each business activity listed on the front of your form.
 Please use the boxes on the back of the return (lines A1 through A19) for the most commonly taken deductions.
-Deductions pre-printed with ‘XXXXXXXX’ in the box are not allowed for that activity.
+Deductions pre-printed with 'XXXXXXXX' in the box are not allowed for that activity.

 What deductions can I take?

-allowable deduction list to see allowable deductions for each business activity.
-If you still don’t know if you can claim a deduction, call 602-262-6785, press 6.
+Please view the allowable deduction list to see allowable deductions for each business activity.
+If you still don't know if you can claim a deduction, call our offices at phone number (602) 262-6785, option 6.

-How do I claim a deduction that isn’t shown on the back of the return?
+How do I claim a deduction that isn't shown on the back of the tax return form?

-Show the amount of the deduction(s) on line A20 on the back of the return and provide the explanation and deduction code(s).
+Show the amount of the deduction(s) on line A20 on the back of the return and provide the explanation with the deduction code(s).

 What is a tax exemption (resale) certificate?

 An exemption (resale) certificate is designed to transfer the tax liability from the seller to the purchaser when accepted in good faith.
-Because the State of Arizona requires that their form be used when documenting a State exemption, we recommend using their Form 5000.
+The State of Arizona requires that the State form be used when documenting a State exemption and therefore, we recommend that you utilize Form 5000 which is accessible on the Arizona Department of Revenue's website at https://www.azdor.gov/Forms/TransactionPrivilegeTax.aspx .
 However, the State form lists some exemptions that are not necessarily deductible for City sales tax.
-Please be sure to verify any deductions for which you may have questions.
+Please be sure to verify any deductions that may need further explanation.

 What records are required to document tax exempt sales?

 All tax exempt sales to Arizona customers should be supported by a city of Phoenix or state of Arizona exemption certificate completed by your customer at the time of the sale.
-For exempt sales to out-of-state customers records should be retained to show where the order was placed from and where the order was shipped.
+For exempt sales to out-of-state customers, records should be retained to show where the order was placed from and where the order was shipped to.